 The tragic events of September 11, 2001 and the heroic acts performed by firefighters, police, and medical personnel caused nearly all Americans to begin reevaluating the characteristics of a hero.
-Morris Plains Education Association (Morris County) member Chastity Vesceri received a $3,750 grant from the NJEA Frederick L. Hipp Foundation for Excellence in Education and helped her students recognize and appreciate the everyday heroes in their own lives.
-Their project, I Know a Hero, created for 4th graders, has been selected as a continuation grant by the Hipp Foundation and will receive $2,919 in continuation funding for the upcoming school year.
+Last year, Morris Plains Education Association (Morris County) member Chastity Vesceri received a $3,750 grant from the NJEA Frederick L. Hipp Foundation for Excellence in Education and helped her students recognize and appreciate the everyday heroes in their own lives.
+This successful project, I Know a Hero, created for 4th graders, has been selected as a continuation grant by the Hipp Foundation and will receive $2,919 in continuation funding for the upcoming school year.

 General and special education students at the Borough School will learn how everyday heroes shape their development as human beings as they study language arts, reading, public speaking, and technology.

-Students will begin this project learning about the fourteen (14) character traits common to heroes.
-A series of writing assignments throughout the year will focus on the character traits and their application to famous Americans and individuals who have had an impact on children's lives.
+Students will begin the project learning about the fourteen (14) character traits common to heroes.
+A series of writing assignments throughout the year will focus on the character traits and their application to famous Americans and individuals who have had an impact on children?s lives.

 Students will concentrate their readings and writings on the following areas:

 - heroes who have overcome physical handicaps;

 - famous Americans Presidents of the United States;